An Iconic Heavy Hitter Algorithm Made Private: Introduction

 From an algorithmic perspective, enforcing $\diffpriv$ for heavy hitters exposes two distinct challenges.
-First, noise must be added to protect individual updates without overwhelming the frequency signal of genuinely heavy items.
-Second, the algorithm must report item identities, not just noisy frequency estimates, without leaking information about rare or isolated labels.
+First, sufficient noise must be added to protect individual updates without overwhelming the frequency signal of genuinely heavy items.
+Second, the algorithm must report item {identities}, even though the set of reported items may change between similar streams.
+Consequently, identity disclosure is a source of privacy leakage.
 Prior work has addressed these challenges along two complementary lines.
-One line focuses on the counter-based method \textit{Misra-Gries} ($\mg$), which explicitly maintain candidate items and their counts \cite{biswas2024differentially, chan2012differentially, lebeda2023better}.
-The other centers on utilizing $\diffpriv$ linear sketches as frequency oracle within a (labor intensive) heavy hitter search algorithm \cite{bassily2017practical}.
+One line focuses on the counter-based method \textit{Misra-Gries} ($\mg$), which explicitly maintains candidate frequent items and their counts \cite{biswas2024differentially, chan2012differentially, lebeda2023better}.
+The other centers on utilizing $\diffpriv$ linear sketches as frequency oracles within a (labor intensive) heavy hitter search algorithm \cite{bassily2017practical}.

-Building on initial work by Chen et al. \cite{chan2012differentially}, Lebeda and Tetek adapted the $\mg$ algorithm for private release with asymptotically optimal noise error.
-This is significant as the authors note that ``In practice, non-private approximate histograms are often computed using the Misra-Gries sketch''.
-However, empirically, the counter-based method SpaceSaving ($\spacesaving$) \cite{mitzenmacher2012hierarchical} almost universally outperforms $\mg$ (and linear sketches) in utility.
-This empirical dominance raises the natural question as to whether $\spacesaving$ can be adapted to satisfy $\diffpriv$ in the single-observation streaming model.
+Building on initial work by Chen et al. \cite{chan2012differentially}, Lebeda and Tetek adapted the $\mg$ algorithm to enable $\diffpriv$ releases with asymptotically optimal noise error~\cite{lebeda2023better}.
+This result is notable as the authors observe that ``in practice, non-private approximate histograms are often computed using the Misra-Gries sketch''.
+Nevertheless, empirical studies consistently show that the counter-based SpaceSaving algorithm ($\spacesaving$) \cite{mitzenmacher2012hierarchical} substantially outperforms $\mg$ (and linear sketches) in utility \cite{cormode2008finding}.
+This gap raises the natural question as to whether $\spacesaving$ can be adapted to satisfy $\diffpriv$ in the single-observation streaming model.
 In response, we provide the first method to release $\spacesaving$ under $\diffpriv$ and demonstrate that it retains its empirical dominance in practice.